PavanRangani/docs/docs/prd/tax-views/tax-requirement.md

   - Info Sent Date
   - Payment Date
   - Amount Paid
+  - Tax Component Lead
+    - Shows Full name of the tax component lead user of that tax return.
   - Notes
     - Notes is shown in the secondary style.
 - If any columns have no value, shows blank.
+- `Tax Payment` PDF is landscape while other PDfs are portrait.
-- Foe Excel, shows Filter criteria and Summary of tax views.
+- For Excel, shows Filter criteria and Summary of tax views.
   - In Filter criterias, shows all applied filters of the view and `Generated On` & `Clarius User` (Who downloads excel).
   - Summary is diffrent for each type of the views.
     - For Tax Filing status, `Pending`, `Extended`, `Filed`